feedhenry-raincatcher/raincatcher-keycloak/README.md

     Password: admin

-Successful automated seeding of the container is verified by checking that the "Raincatcher" realm is visibile along with the master realm in the dropdown menu on the upper left corner of the page.
+Successful automated seeding of the container is verified by checking that the "Raincatcher" realm is visible along with the master realm.

-## Stopping the Server

-The name of the running container is "keycloak".
-Execute the following command to stop the running container:

-    docker stop keycloak

-## Restarting the stopped

-    docker start keycloak

 ## Modifying Seed Data